AddictedCS/soundfingerprinting/README.md

 - Can I use **SoundFingerprinting** to detect ads in radio streams?
 > Yes.
 - Will **SoundFingerprinting** match tracks with samples captured in noisy environment?
-Yes, but you will have to play around with `Stride` (decreasing it on both insertion and query) and `ThresholdVotes` query parameter (decreasing it as well).
+> Yes, try out `HighPrecision` configurations.
 - Can I use **SoundFingerprinting** framework on **Mono**?
-Yes.
+> Yes.
 SoundFingerprinting can be used in cross-platform applications.
 Just keep in mind that the default audio service **NAudio**, requires Windows native DLLs.
 Since these are not available in Unix, you can use the override method which asks for `AudioSamples` as the source for fingerprinting and querying.
 It's the responsability of the caller to provide mono audio samples at 5512 frequency rate.
 If this condition is met, the algorithm will not invoke any methods from NAudio.
+- How many tracks can I store in `InMemoryModelService`?
+> 100 hours of content with `HighPrecision` fingerprinting configuration will yeild in ~5GB or RAM usage.

 ### Binaries